 Don't miss this year's event.
 We have reason to celebrate and what better way than to Jump in.
 Get Wet.

 Register by Friday at noon (7/27/18) to be guaranteed a t-shirt .

 Online registration closes at noon on Thursday 8/9/2018.

 Looking for something to do between swims on Saturday and Sunday?
 Swimmers can get $5 off the pre-purchase ticket price of $30 for the Gloucester Blues Festival to be held Saturday at Stage Fort Park in Gloucester.
 Indicate if you wish to attend when you register, and a discounted ticket will be held for you at Will Call.
+These wil be available to those who register before noon on Wed, August 8th.
 Click here for Blues Festival information

 Registration will be available the day of the event as long as there are spots still open.
 See below for the event schedule.